Skip to main content

 }

-the role of the _jsx function is to build and return the object representing the JSX node.
+The __jsx is imported from the react/jsx-runtime;it’s used to build and return the object representing the JSX node.

-So instead of writing all of that, we use JSX for its conciseness.
-It’s easier to write and looks mostly like the final Html code that will get shipped into the user’s browser.
+We use JSX for its conciseness.
+It’s easier to read and write because it closely resembles the final HTML that will be shipped to the user’s browser.

 JSX vs HTML: Key Differences

-So the first rule consist of always closing the tags in JSX including self closing tags like <img/> or wrapping tags like <div>s.
+The rule consists of always closing tags, including self-closing ones like <img/> or wrapping tags like <div>s.

 function App(){